sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/01-identities-assessment.md

     - Microsoft Entra Seemless Single Sign-on
     - Microsoft Entra Conditional Access
     - Microsoft Entra Connect

-- **Summary:**
-At the "Advanced" maturity level, the organization has successfully integrated cloud identity with on-premises Active Directory through Microsoft Entra Connect, utilizing password hash synchronization to enable seamless access across environments.
-This strategic deployment enhances both user experience by allowing the use of on-premises credentials for cloud services and security by facilitating rapid cloud authentication.
-The approach demonstrates a significant advancement in managing identities efficiently, reducing the potential for security breaches, and aligning with key NIST guidelines such as AC-2, IA-2, AC-17, and AC-14.
-This level of integration is a testament to the organization's commitment to optimizing identity and access management practices, significantly improving the authentication process's speed and security.

-- **Recommendations:**
-    - **Advanced to Optimal:** To reach the "Optimal" maturity level, the organization is recommended to fully integrate cloud and on-premises identities by leveraging the comprehensive capabilities of Microsoft Entra Connect.
-This includes not only maintaining password hash synchronization but also implementing seamless Single Sign-On (SSO) and robust Conditional Access policies.
-These policies should dynamically adapt authentication requirements based on user behavior, location, device health, and other risk factors.
-Expanding the deployment to include these additional features will provide a superior user experience and further enhance security.
-Emphasizing the development of Conditional Access policies that account for real-time assessments of risk will ensure a more adaptive and secure access management framework.
-This holistic approach will pave the way for achieving the highest standards of security and efficiency in identity management.

 **Is the organization utilizing Microsoft Entra ID to protect against security threats like brute force, DDoS, and password spray attacks through specific authentication options?**